citerus/github-deployer/README.md

 Build the project using `mvnw compile`.
 Run tests (included in compile) by using `mvnw test`.
 Currently, there are no dependencies on external processes, but some tests depend on Wiremock which sets up a temporary HTTP server.
 Running the project will start an HTTP server listening on port 7070 (port configurable through properties file).

+## Project scope

+This project is intended to be run on Linux/Unix VPS's, such as DigitalOcean droplets, AWS EC2 instances, Glesys servers or similar.
+That said, it is possible to run this application on a non-virtual server as well.

+Currently, Windows is not supported, although since this is a Java project, adding Windows support is feasible.
+However, the core maintainers are not Windows users, so we are open to PR's for this.

+Gitlab webhooks will not be supported in this project, although we might fork the project into a gitlab-deployer if the need arises in the future.